mlp6/Embedded-Medical-Devices/Embedded-Medical-Devices-Syllabus.md

 ### Regrades

-Any regrading requests need to be made **within one week of grades for a given assignment being released"".
+Any regrading requests need to be made **within one week of grades for a given assignment being released**.
 You must make the request via Gradescope and provide a description of why you feel a regrade is appropriate.
 Requesting a regrade could lead to additional loss of credit when an assignment is re-evaluated.

 Some assignments will have an opportunity to be resubmitted based on grading feedback at the discretion of Dr. Palmeri.